NishitRana2/movie-recommender-system/README.md

 # Movie Recommender System

-This project is a Movie Recommender System that suggests movies to users based on their preferences.
+This project is a Movie Recommender System that suggests movies to users based on similar to their preferences.
 It leverages advanced recommendation algorithms and provides an interactive interface for users to explore personalized movie suggestions.

 ![Screenshot 2025-05-09 031617](https://github.com/user-attachments/assets/cb090355-441b-49d2-938f-af850ae45e55)